Induced supersolidity and hypersonic flow of a dipolar Bose-Einstein Condensate in a rotating bubble trap: Non-rotating ground state

 Depending on the value of $\epsilon_{\rm dd}$, the ground state in a bubble trap exhibits similar phases as dipolar BEC in a harmonic trap \cite{chomaz_2019_long, halder_2022_control}, albeit with distinct density distributions.
-The difference in the density distribution results from the bubble trap confinement, which leads to an exceptional arrangement of dipoles within the system.
-The dipoles are aligned in a head-to-tail fashion along the polar angle $\theta$ and side-by-side along the azimuthal angle $\phi$.
+The difference in the density distributions results from the bubble trap confinement, which leads to an exceptional arrangement of dipoles within the system.
+The dipoles are aligned in a head-to-tail fashion along the polar angle $\theta$, i.e., $\hat{\mathbf{e}}_z.\hat{\mathbf{r}}=1$, resulting in an attractive DDI.
+While, along the azimuthal angle $\phi$, where $\hat{\mathbf{e}}_z.\hat{\mathbf{r}}=0$, the dipoles are positioned side-by-side and interact repulsively.
 This specific arrangement yields distinct interactions for dipoles positioned along the equator and those at the pole.
 Equatorial dipoles experience a combination of attractive and repulsive forces, originating from their neighboring dipoles along the equator and those positioned above and below them along the meridian lines, respectively.
 Conversely, dipoles located at the poles encounter solely repulsive forces from their surrounding dipoles as a result of side-by-side arrangement.
-Consequently, the droplets adopt a curved shape along the surface of the bubble, exhibiting a spheroidal-like distribution elongated along the polarization direction (See Fig. S1 in Supplementary Material), and the density at the pole remains lower to minimize the overall energy of the system.
+Consequently, the droplets adopt a curved shape along the surface of the bubble, exhibiting an ellipsoidal distribution elongated along the polarization direction (See three-dimensional density isosurfaces in Fig. S1 in Supplementary Material), and the density at the pole remains lower to minimize the overall energy of the system.